 Complete this worksheet to assist you in creating your virtual private network (VPN) connections that do not use IKE for key management.
 Answer each of these questions before you proceed with your VPN setup:

-Prerequisite checklist Answers Is your OS/400 (R) V5R2(5722-SS1) or later?
+Prerequisite checklist Answers Is your operating system OS/400 V5R2(5722-SS1) or later?
 Is the Digital Certificate Manager option (5722-SS1 Option 34) installed?
-Is Cryptographic Access Provider (5722-AC2 or AC3) installed?
-Is iSeries (TM) Access(5722-XE1) installed?
+Is iSeries Access for Windows (5722-XE1) installed?
 Is iSeries Navigator installed?
 Is the Network subcomponent of iSeries Navigator installed?
-Is TCP/IP Connectivity Utilities for OS/400 (5722-TC1) installed?
+Is TCP/IP Connectivity Utilities (5722-TC1) installed?
 Did you set the retain server security data (QRETSVRSEC SEC) system value to 1?
-Is TCP/IP configured on your iSeries (including IP interfaces, routes, local host name, and local domain name)?
+Is TCP/IP configured on your system (including IP interfaces, routes, local host name, and local domain name)?
 Is normal TCP/IP communication established between the required endpoints?
 Have you applied the latest program temporary fixes (PTFs)?
 If the VPN tunnel traverses firewalls or routers that use IP packet filtering, do the firewall or router filter rules support AH and ESP protocols?
 Are the firewalls or routers configured to permit the AH and ESP protocols?
 Are the firewalls configured to enable IP forwarding?